 \subsection{Rational surfaces}

 The following lemma is a useful computational aid: \begin{lemma} Let $X$ be a smooth proper surface such that the anti-canonical divisor is effective and the corresponding linear system contains a smooth connected curve, $C$.
 Let $D$ be a divisor satisfying: $\emph{H}^i(X,\O(D))=0$ for $i>0$.
-The line bundle $\O(D-K)$ has no higher cohomology if and only if $(K-D)|_{C}$ is non-trivial and $(K-D) \cdot K \ge 0$.
-If $T$ is a tilting object that is a direct sum of line bundles, then $T$ has generation time two if and only if $(K-D)|_{C}$ is non-trivial and $(K-D) \cdot K \ge 0$ for every summand, $\O(D)$, of $T \otimes T^{\vee}$. \end{lemma}
+The line bundle $\O(D-K)$ has no higher cohomology if and only if $(D-K)|_{C}$ is non-trivial and $(K-D) \cdot K \ge 0$.
+Let $T$ be a tilting object that is a direct sum of line bundles. $T$ has generation time two if and only if $(D-K)|_{C}$ is non-trivial and $(K-D) \cdot K \ge 0$ for every summand, $\O(D)$, of $T \otimes_{\mathcal O_X} T^{\vee}$. \end{lemma}

 \begin{proof} Consider the following exact sequence,